scalaz/faq/conduct.md

 external observers.

 Furthermore, we have noticed that many bullies conform to the rules, rather than violate them.
-We do not wish to merely eliminate aggression, only to bolster channels for passive aggression.
-Furthermore, aggression and passion are entangled in ways no codified rule can disentangle.
+We do not wish to merely eliminate overt bullying, only to bolster channels for passive bullying.
+Furthermore, codified rules too often falsely capture passion as bullying.

 Scalaz accepts these limitations, and invites people to participate in spite of this problem.